DynasticINF/Rock-Paper-Scissors/README.md

-Rock Paper Scissors Implementation using Javascript.
-Project was used as a way to test newfound Javascript skills.
+Rock Paper Scissors Implementation using HTML, CSS & Javascript.
+Project was used as a way to test my newfound Javascript skills.
 I learned alot and improved both my programming skills and problem solving!

-Update**
 Added Functionality to my webpage along with a suitable user interface, definitely challenging but worth it!